 During spring and summer, bear activity intensifies making them more likely to come into contact with people.
 There are some basic safety precautions to take to avoid conflict with bears while visiting any National Forest.
 One of those special occasions while enjoying any National Forest is when you spot wildlife, especially large mammals such as black bears!
 But, while you are enjoying one of those rare moments of seeing a bear in the wild, precautions need to be taken to provide for your safety and avoid conflicts with bears.
 Most conflicts between people and black bears are the result of people approaching and feeding bears, or allowing a bear to get into garbage, and pet or livestock feeds...

-The National Park Service plans to burn several piles of woody debris and Russian thistle at Montezuma Well on March 17.
-The piles will only be burned if environmental conditions are favorable and an adequate number of firefighters are available.
+The National Park Service plans to burn several piles of woody debris at Tumacácori National Historical Park later this month.
+Although the project’s target date is during the week of April 20, 2015, the piles will only be burned if and when environmental conditions are favorable and adequate fire management resources are available.

-This hazard fuels reduction project will reduce fuels that could feed a wildfire along the monument’s boundary.
-Doing this will reduce the threat of fire to private homes and help protect the plants, wildlife, and important cultural resources in the monument.
-The project is a joint operation between the National Park Service and...
+The piles consist primarily of cottonwood debris that has accumulated during past flooding events.
+This hazard fuels reduction project will reduce fuels that could feed a wildfire along the park’s northern and western boundaries.
+This will reduce the threat of fire to private homes along the boundary and help protect the...

 Fire managers on Coconino National Forest (NF) are planning a prescribed burn for tomorrow as part of the Rocky Project and also for next week in areas near Stoneman Lake and Happy Jack, which will be visible to travelers along Interstate 17 and Lake Mary Road.